 It is definitely not cheap to have a tow bar mounted.
 If you only need it for a bike rack, you might consider purchasing a bar that can be mounted to the back of the car without having to rest on a tow bar.

 However, if you are looking to tow a trailer, caravan or a horse trailer with your car, you will need to install a towing hitch.
-In order to help you autobutler.co.uk has calculated the average price on how much it costs to mount a tow bar on a Suzuki.
-The price covers all mounting jobs that have been provided with a quote on our garage portal.
+In order to help you, Autobutler has calculated the average price on how much it costs to mount a tow bar on a Suzuki.

 Worth knowing about mounting the tow hitch

-Before you click to request 3 quotes, here are some good tips on what you need to be aware of when you have a tow bar installed on your Suzuki.
+Before you request quotes from different garages, here are some good tips on what you need to be aware of when you have a tow bar installed on your Suzuki.

 Tow hitch – what is the maximum weight I am allowed to tow?